• Skip to primary navigation

 On an autumn evening moussaka is a lovely comforting dish to warm you up at the end of a long day.

-The mildly spiced lamb sauce went down well with my children too, who loved dipping crusty bread in to mop up the last of it on their plates.
-It is excellent to find a family dish which is not too difficult to make that the whole family enjoys!
+The mildly spiced lamb sauce goes down well with my children too, we all love dipping crusty bread in to mop up the last of it on their plates.

 Slow Cooker Moussaka - a Greek lamb and aubergine dish